Franklin0770/megaenvironment/README.md

 The assembler and compiler: http://john.ccac.rwth-aachen.de:8000/as/
 How I learnt to make this extension: https://code.visualstudio.com/api/get-started/your-first-extension
 This is were the files are downloaded from: https://github.com/Franklin0770/AS-releases.git
+### A bit of history
+So, originally, I didn't have any plans on creating such a complex piece of software like this.
+It was intended to be written in LUA (just like Sonic disassemblies scripts to compile code), to simplify the creation of a Mega Drive homebrew project I'm working on right at this moment (this is also why I won't put 100% of my energies here).
+Then I decided that VS Code's integration would have opened the possibility to make a decent UI.
+As a matter of fact, if you hop on GitHub and take a look at the branches of this project, you can see there's an extremely early version that was rewritten shortly after the LUA conversion.
+Very much incomplete, huh?
+At this point, I started to get a little crazy with adding features, until this extension became so big that I couldn't keep it just for myself.
+This is why Mega Driven Environment exists in the first place, to help whoever is in search of a better Mega Drive coding environment.
+Don't get me wrong, there could be some rough edges, but we should also consider this is my first program that contributes to the community.
+I hope this suits your needs!
+Have a good time while you assemble your next Mega Drive project!

 I've just found out it has been more than a year of development since the first release... _time flies!_